-You can get married at the airport as you step off the plane if you’d like….. as long as you have already lodged your Notice of Intended Marriage form at least 1 month and 1 day before the date of the ceremony and you have complied with all other legal requirements.
+You can get married at the airport as you step off the plane if you’d like….. as long as you have already lodged your Notice of Intended Marriage form at least 1 month before the date of the ceremony and you have complied with all other legal requirements.

-You will need to speak to your celebrant and apply to a Prescribed Authority for a shortening of time – see the “shortening of time information page“
+There are only 5 valid reasons where you will be allowed to do this and you will need to speak to your celebrant and then apply to a Prescribed Authority in Australia for a shortening of time – see the “shortening of time information page” for valid reasons.

 Will the marriage be recognised in my own country?